Healthy Holiday Side Dishes The Whole Family Will LoveBy Jenny Craig

 For those following the Jenny Craig program, here are a few delicious options:

 Balsamic Kale and Cranberry Salad.
 Cranberries are a staple during the winter with their bright color and tart bite.
 This warm salad takes only 15 minutes to prep and 15 minutes to sauté!
-Begin by sautéing an onion for 3-5 minutes, then add kale, dried cranberries, water and a dash of salt to cook for another 3-6 minutes.
+Begin by sautéing an onion for 3-5 minutes, then add kale, 2 tablespoons of dried cranberries, water and a dash of salt to cook for another 3-6 minutes.
 Transfer to a bowl, drizzle with some of our Jenny Craig Balsamic Vinaigrette and prepare to dig in!

 Curried Cauliflower.
 Curry powder is a beautiful spice blend that gathers coriander, cumin, ginger, dry mustard and turmeric, among other spices, to achieve its rich color.
 When tossed with lemon and olive oil onto cauliflower florets and roasted in a 425-degree oven for about 30 minutes, the florets will come out looking golden, just like the rich yellow of a comfortable fire.